open-telemetry/oteps/text/trace/0189-instrumentation-layers-suppression.md

 To do so, instrumentation:

-- checks if span with same kind + convention is registered on context already
+- checks if span with same kind + type is registered on context already
   - yes: backs off, never starting a span
   - no: starts a span and registers it on the context

 Registration is done by writing a span on the context under the key.
 For this to work between different instrumentations (native and auto), the API to access spans must be in Trace API.

-Same mechanism can be used by users/instrumentations to enrich spans, e.g. add route info to HTTP server span (current span is ambiguous)

 ### Configuration

-Suppression strategy should be configurable:
+Suppression strategy should be configurable on SDK side - instrumentation does not need to know about it.

+Configuration is needed since:

 - backends don't always support nested CLIENT spans (extra hints needed for Application Map to show outbound connection)
 - users may prefer to reduce verbosity and costs by suppressing spans of same kind